Healthy Recipes Blog

 • The sugar-free version has 37 calories and 1 gram of carbs per serving (this excludes the carbs found in sugar alcohols such as erythritol).

-• This recipe makes enough frosting for 12 cupcakes.
+• This recipe makes enough frosting for 12 cupcakes or a single-layer cake.
 The nutrition info is for the frosting needed for one cupcake, which is about 2 tablespoons.

 • I don't recommend storing leftovers of this frosting or making it ahead of time.
 You should use it right away for cakes or cupcakes that would be enjoyed within an hour or so.